By Sarah Olsen, APAC Client Services Manager

 By automating much of the work, a PDF binder application can reduce time spent creating Court Books by up to 75%.

-At the regulatory body, for example, staff used a PDF binder application to create a Court Book consisting of 122 charges, over 5,000 pages, complete with a Table of Contents and cover page in a fraction of the time it used to take.
+For example, at the same regulatory body, staff used a PDF binder application to create a Court Book consisting of 122 charges, over 5,000 pages, complete with a Table of Contents and cover page in a fraction of the time it used to take.

 Calculating the costs of Court Books at the organization.